liamchambers9/liamchambers9.github.io/_projects/Umbrella DNS Reporter.md

 I highly encourage anyone looking to gain a better understanding of modern APIs and working with OAuth to follow along.

-It's a known fact, people get better by actually DOING the thing.
-By following along with me you will learn
+It's a known fact, learners get better by actually DOING the thing.
+By following along with me you will learn:

 - API Setup
 - Authentication
 - Handling Common Pitfalls
 - Data Processing

+## Getting Started with the Cisco Umbella API: The Foundation

+# Understanding the API Landscape

+I'm going to break this down in a simple and easy way to undestand.
+Imagine the internet as a giant filing cabinet, Each file represents a "resource" like a list of users or a security policy.
+REST (Representational State Transfer) is a set of rules for how to interact with these resources using standard web requests.
+I like to think of it like standard actions that can be performed on these files.
+For example, you can:

+- GET: "Get" a file (retrieve information about users)
+- POST: "Add" a new file (create a new security policy)
+- PUT: "Update" an existing file (modify an existing policy)
+- DELETE: "Remove" a file (delete a user from a list)

+These requests are made through specific web addresses called "endpoints," like **api.umbrella.com/users** for interacting with user information.